-- granted by the Board of Trustees only upon the recommendation of the President.
+(e) Approval of sabbatical leave will be granted by the Board of Trustees only upon the recommendation of the President.
 The President's recommendation shall be based on a review of all applications made and submitted to the Deans and forwarded to the Provost.
-The Provost's review shall take into account reasons for the leave as stated by the faculty member, the number of previous leaves, the allocation of leaves among the various schools and academic professional disciplines, and the benefit of such leaves to the individual and the Institute. - (f) No request for leave may be discriminated against because it asks for a semester leave at full pay as opposed to a year leave at half pay.
+The Provost's review shall take into account reasons for the leave as stated by the faculty member, the number of previous leaves, the allocation of leaves among the various schools and academic professional disciplines, and the benefit of such leaves to the individual and the Institute.

+(f) No request for leave may be discriminated against because it asks for a semester leave at full pay as opposed to a year leave at half pay.

-26.3 Medical Leave
+27.3 Medical Leave